610265158/faceboxes-tensorflow/README.md

 ## introduction

 A tensorflow 2.0 implement faceboxes.

+ **CAUTION: this is the tensorflow2 branch, if you need to work on tensorflow1, please switch to tf1 branch**

 And some changes has been made in RDCL module, to achieve a better performance and run faster:

- **caution: this is the tensorflow2 branch, if you need to work on tensorflow1, please switch to tf1 branch**

    1. input size is 512 (1024 in the paper), then the first conv stride is 2, kernel size 7x7x12.
    2. replace the first maxpool by conv 3x3x24 stride 2
    3. replace the second 5x5 stride2 conv and maxpool by two 3x3 stride 2 conv